 - Zinc powder, Zn(s), (HIGHLY FLAMMABLE, DANGEROUS FOR THE ENVIRONMENT) – Refer to CLEAPSS Hazcard HC107.
 Any remaining finely powdered zinc should not be left to dry because it can ignite spontaneously.
 Dispose of it by rinsing with water, dissolving in excess dilute sulfuric acid and washing the resulting zinc sulfate solution down the sink.

 - Hydrogen gas, H2 (g), (EXTREMELY FLAMMABLE) – Refer to CLEAPSS Hazcard HC048.

 - Since hydrogen is evolved from a hot solution of zinc in sodium hydroxide an electric heating plate should be used to heat the solution and turned off before the zinc is added.

 - Hot coins could cause burns.
 Allow to cool for at least five minutes before handling.

 - If steel wool isn’t available a proprietary mild abrasive material (for example, ‘Brillo’ soap pads) can be used instead.

 - Copper foil could be used instead, but coins are better since they are everyday articles, and there are bound to be requests from the audience to turn copper into ‘gold’.
 Strictly speaking it is illegal to ’deface coins of the realm’, so the law-abiding teacher might prefer to use foreign coins instead.
 It would be wise under these circumstances to ensure that the plating works, since many other alloys are used in foreign coinage.

 Before the demonstration

-- Turn the Bunsen or electric heating plate off.
+- Turn the electric heating plate off.